SheynD/SearchEnginesProject/README.md

 Search will run a query on all indices in the database and return the corresponding csv files

 ## Next Steps
--What are we doing with these responses?
+- What are we doing with these responses?
-	-We have the ability to return:
+	- We have the ability to return:
 		- ``datasetName``
 		- ``datasetDescription``
 		- ``datasetDistribution``